 Many people, however, either don’t have the time or don’t understand how to make their case.
 This is when many consumers start looking into hiring a credit repair company.

 You can DIY your credit repair or hire a credit repair company or law firm to work on your behalf to fix your credit.
-To get to the heart of what credit repair is and how credit repair companies operate, we went to Randy Padawer, Consumer Education Specialist with Lexington Law, which represents consumers who want to repair their credit.
-(Full disclosure: Credit.com and Lexington Law are partners.)
+To get to the heart of what credit repair is and how credit repair companies operate, we went to Randy Padawer, Consumer Education Specialist with Credit.com partner Lexington Law, which represents consumers who want to repair their credit.

 “Credit repair leverages your legal right to three standards: Credit reports must be 100% accurate, entirely fair, and fully substantiated,” Padawer said.
 “Too many lesser credit repair companies skip over those last two standards — which involve communicating with your creditors — in favor of depending upon simple credit bureau disputes by themselves.”

 Here’s a good example of when a reputable credit repair service can help you do something you may not be able to accomplish yourself.
 If you have a collection account that’s been sold to a few different debt collectors, it may appear on your credit report multiple times.
 That information is accurate, but having that one debt dinging your credit score multiple times may not meet the “fair” standard Padawer mentioned.

 A recent Federal Trade Commission study found that 1-in-5 consumers have an error on at least one of their credit reports.
 If you have items on your credit report that don’t meet the three standards Padawer mentioned, then you may want to consider credit repair — either DIY or via hiring a professional.